Who are the Rohingya? Contested claims of their origin.

 I find that the Rohingya’s search and struggle for independence and resistance to Burman rule can at least be traced to the 16th century (Abrar, 1995).
 Until the 16th century, Arakan was an independent Kingdom, made unstable by King Chandrasudharma’s death in 1684.
 However, until the period when Arkan was conquered and put under Burman kingship, the Muslims in the region had considerable influence in the ‘making and overthrowing’ of kings in the region (Abrar, 1995).
 Recounting the historical work of Phayre (1884) Chowdhury says that Arakan was a sovereign kingdom until 1784 AD (Abrar, 1995, p.
 23).
 It is one of the period that the Rohingya assertion of their political rights was threatened.
 The Burmans were ruthless in their pursuit of Arakan and futile attempts at breaking the Burman rule since 1985 were met with ruthless and murderous reprisals.
 The onset of such ruthless reprisal led to the first influx from Arakan to British-administered Bengal, as the settlers of the present Cox’s Bazar area are thought to be descendants from this period.
 Even the name of the region derives from the superintendent of rehabilitation of refugees Hiram Cox (Abrar, 1995).
 The incorporation of Arakan into the Burman kingdom juxtaposed it with British India.
 The refugees that settled in the region waged guerilla warfare against the Bhama King and provoked Burmese incursions into British Indian territory which culminated in the start of a spiral of three separate wars.
 In the 1st Anglo-Burmese War(1824-26) the British annexed Arakan and Tennasserim (Pollak, 1974).
 It ended with the Treaty of Yandaboo (Pollak, 1974).
 The 2nd Anglo-Burmese War (1852 –1853) followed after Burma allegedly violated the Yandaboo treaty, in which the British annexed the Pegu province, the entire lower Burma (Pollak, 1974).
 The 3rd Anglo-Burmese War erupted in 1885 with British suspicion of emerging relations between the French and Burma, chiefly on account of the underlying British desire to complete the annexation of Burma (Pollak, 1974).
 Through the 3rd War, the British gained control over the entire Burma.
 In these wars, the British were aided in their pursuit by the Rohingya.
 The Rohingya received education and employment opportunities in colonial administration, police, and the military; they received land grants in exchange for their loyalty and service (Albert, 2017; M. R. Islam et al., 2020).
 There was widespread resentment among the other ethnic groups in Myanmar, who viewed the Rohingya as traitors and foreigners.
 The British ruled Myanmar within British India up until 1937, when it became a separate colony.
 However, the Rohingya equation became a strategic priority to the British with Japanese incursions in the area during the 2nd World War as “the Rohingya were loyal to the British, rendering valuable services in work units, reconnaissance, and espionage, while their Buddhist counterparts, the Rakhines, look the side of the Japanese” (Abrar, 1995, p.
 6).
 There is a wrangling of viewpoints in the literature over the assertion that the Rakhines were pro-Japanese and the Rohingyas were pro-British during the war and that both groups committed massacres against each other (Sarkar, 2019).
 Some sources state that the Rohingyas were loyal to the British and received arms and training from them, while the Rakhines and other Burmese nationalists welcomed the Japanese invasion as a way of ending British colonial rule (Sarkar, 2019).
 However, it may also be argued that both the Rakhines and Rohingyas were subjected to the consequences of British divide and rule strategies as well as Japanese empire expansionist aspirations that later continued through the military regime's Burmanization policies.

 In 1948, Burma got its independence from the British (Saha, 2001).
 As decolonization of former colonies was often hectic and, on many occasions, left matrices of violence along ethnic and religious lines.
 In the case of Myanmar, as it later turned out, it left out genocidal intent, which started unfolding with the military regime.
-Abrar, citing Yeager, claims that during the second world war the British promised the Rohingya an autonomous region in return for their assistance, which the British had no intention of fulfilling.
+Abrar, citing Yeager, claims that during the second world war the British promise the Rohingya an autonomous region in return for their assistance, which the British had no intention of fulfilling.
 Although this was never officially confirmed or fulfilled by the British (Abrar, 1995).

 As previously mentioned, the Second World War created a rift between the Arakan and the Rohingya people.
 In 1949, U Nu assumed the position of prime minister (M. M. Rahman, 2017).
 Despite his prior role as the foreign minister of Ba Maw's pro-Japanese government during the war, he demonstrated a departure from his previous association by recognizing the Rohingya as an ethnic minority within Myanmar.
 (Rohingya History, 2018).
 In 1960, before being re-elected to office, he promised state status to the Arakan Party, which represented the Arakanese Buddhists.
 This was opposed by the Rohingya people, who had fought against the pro-Japanese force and historically held animosities against the Arakanese Buddhists (Ibrahim, 2016; Uddin, 2021).